In this issue of the Urban Farmer's Almanac from Coastal: Starting your seeds early, Fun Facts and Tips for Winterizing your chickens.

 Annual flowers like Zinnia, Marigolds and Geraniums and Perennials like Daisies and Poppies do well germinating indoors.
 Make sure you transplant after the last frost as early transplantation can harm the seedlings.

 Whether you’re living on ten acres or on the 10th floor of a condo in the Pearl, January is a great growing season on the shelf of your kitchen window.

-From farm to table, more than one third of all the world’s food supply goes uneaten or is thrown out.
+From farm to table, more than one-third of the world’s food supply goes uneaten or is thrown out.
 Nearly 3 billion people could eat off the food that’s wasted.
-There’s food for thought to help stave off world hunger.

 Researchers have shown that chickens feel empathy for each other, particularly hens for their chicks, which is one reason they are so protective of their young.
 Who knew Henrietta could be so feeling?